JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 ![](\images\viz-1-top.png)

 We concluded the last post with the construction of a choropleth map using R's most famous graphing library, ggplot2, in conjunction with some additional packages from the Urban Institute.
-It was a demonstration that, with just a few lines of code, we can create compelling visualizations from our data.
+It was a demonstration that, with just a few lines of code, we can create mesmerizing visualizations from our data.

 In this post, we'll take data visualization to the next level, as we investigate some of my favorite R and Python packages that provide interactivity (i.e., the user can directly manipulate the visualizations).